Sruthi-sk/dsm-hippocampus/README.md

 ## Thesis

-Main figures in notebooks/
+Main figures in notebooks

-env="Ratinabox-v0-pc-teleport", or env="Ratinabox-v0-pc-random",
 If new environment:
 - make changes to dsm/types.py, dsm/envs.py
 - add codefile to /distributional-sr/dsm/plotting- (functions for source state and plotting) for the module (eg - ratinabox.py)
 - add env in _PLOT_BY_ENVIRONMENT in /distributional-sr/dsm/plotting/__init__.py